abeland/abeland.github.io/_posts/2017-11-06-rails-apollo-fetch-upload-middleware.markdown

 I have tested it on single uploads of files and we use it to create AR models which have Paperclip attachments storing the file contents in S3.
 So far, so good.
-If you are here because you're looking to handle file upload GraphQL mutations in Rails, I hope you'll try my gem out and file an issues you might find or even submit a PR to improve it.
+If you are here because you're looking to handle file upload GraphQL mutations in Rails, I hope you'll try my gem out and file any issues you might find or even submit a PR to improve it.
 Or, just enjoy the middleware!